Syrent/SayanVanish/README.md

 The API provided by SayanVanish enables deep integration with other plugins, facilitating the development of additional server management tools.

 ***

-For detailed setup and usage instructions, please refer to the subsequent sections.
 # How It Works?

 SayanVanish uses a modular system to operate independently of specific platforms.